R3c5/Multi-Modal-Edge-AI/README.md

 ## **Contributors**

-This project was created by five *Computer Science* students during the *Software Project* at *Delft University of Technology*.
-It was developed alongside [Maketek](https://www.maketek.nl/).
+This project was created by five *Computer Science & Engineering* students during the *Software Project* course at *Delft University of Technology*.
+It was developed with the very much appreciated support of [Maketek](https://www.maketek.nl/).

 The students that worked on this project are: